mdyzma/aws-quick-start-HOWTO/markdown/aws-root-account.md

 ![add-user](images/add-user-1.png)

 For User name, enter Administrator.
 And set both programmatic and Management Console Access.
-Please use safe options requiring from new user to create new password when first sign-in.
+Please use safe options required from new users to create new password when first sign-in.

 ![add-user](images/add-user-2.png)

-Choose `Next: Permissions` button on the bottom of thepage.
+Choose the `Next: Permissions` button on the bottom of the page.
 Create new `Group`.

 ![add-user](images/add-user-3.png)